poult-lab/daily-word/english_words_ learning.md

 [noun] to behave with integrity.“the quality of being honest and having strong moral principles”

-[noun] to respect the territorial integrity of the nation."the state of being whole and not divided"
+[noun] to respect the territorial integrity of the nation./Only errors introduced during production process or that directly compromise the scientific integrity of the paper may be corrected."the state of being whole and not divided"